Al0den/notion.nvim/README.md

 ## Roadmap

 - Add addItem key
-- Add support for updating notion pages / database entries
+- Add support for updating notion pages / database entries (WIP)
 - Add reminder notifications
 - Add support for nvim-notify (Not in the near future)
 - Improve deleting as to force deleting in saved data rather than force api update (Not in the near future)